radiorabe/container-image-rabe-s2i-python-minimal/README.md

-# RaBe S2I Base Minimal Image
+# RaBe S2I Python Minimal Image

 The RaBe S2I Python Minimal Image resembles a classic [sclorg/s2i-python](https://github.com/sclorg/s2i-python-container/) image with the main difference being that it is based on the RaBe UBI8 Minimal Image.
 It's main use if as a build